codeation/impress/README.md

 The main idea is to stay away from the event-driven programming paradigm.
 See the ["What's wrong with event-driven programming"](https://codeation.github.io/impress/what-is-wrong-with-event-oriented-programming.html) page for more details.

-The library uses [a separate application (GTK+ 3 terminal)](https://codeation.github.io/impress/it-driver.html) for drawing instead of binding a low-level library to Golang.
+The library uses [a separate application (GTK 3 terminal)](https://codeation.github.io/impress/it-driver.html) for drawing instead of binding a low-level library to Golang.

 ## Project State

 - The project is currently in its beta stage.
 It is highly suitable for the development of in-house applications.
-- The project was tested on Debian 12.9 and macOS 15.3.
+- The project was tested on Debian 12.10 and macOS 15.4.1.
 - While the API remains stable, please note that the specific details may be subject to change.

 [The project roadmap](https://codeation.github.io/impress/roadmap.html) includes both short-term and long-term project stages.